laptop keyboard Computers & Technology

 Social Media Tutorials (GCF Global Learning®) VIDEO [NOTE: Because online platforms' rules & procedures change frequently, some specifics may have changed since these tutorials were created] - 'Social media is the blending of technology and social interaction for the purpose of communication and co-creation in today's world.
 Knowing how to use social media is an essential 21st century skill that you can acquire with our new social media topics.'
 This site offers self-paced tutorials covering blogs, Facebook, Instagram, Skype, LinkedIn, Snapchat, Pinterest, WhatsApp, YouTube, Zoom, and more (Goodwill Community Foundation).

-Spam for Consumers - Advice on how to get fewer spam emails (2021, Federal Trade Commission et al.).
-See also Unwanted Emails, Texts, and Mail (2022, Federal Trade Commission), Why Am I Getting Spam From My Own Email Address?
-(2019, HowToGeek; part of LifeSavvy Media), Trend Micro spam malware threats, and Fact Checking & Fake News links.
+Spam for Consumers - Advice on how to get fewer spam emails (2024, Federal Trade Commission et al.).
+See also Unwanted Emails, Texts, and Mail (2025, Federal Trade Commission), Why Am I Getting Spam From My Own Email Address?
+(2024, HowToGeek; part of LifeSavvy Media), and Trend Micro spam malware threats.
+To check on internet rumors and other stories that may come in your email, see Fact Checking & Fake News links.

 Windows Live Mail Stuff - If you're still using the Windows Live Mail email program (the Windows 7 successor to Outlook Express and Windows Mail), you may be frustrated by the lack of help provided for many important functions.
 This site offers some useful how-to tips, including an extensive list of keyboard shortcuts and instructions on how to customize the Quick Access Toolbar (personal site by Noel Burgess).